Read original article here: http://www.theregister.co.uk/2016/09/19/ctera_gets_25_million_clod_and_nas/

 CTERA claims it has more than 30,000 business customers and its core enterprise business increased revenue over 200 per cent year over year.
 The company says it’s all about data infrastructure modernisation.

-We think suppliers like Dropbox, Box, Egnyte, Druva, Nasuni, Panzura, Syncplicity and others like Avere are increasingly colliding as cloud-based, file management companies; their spread of capabilities is converging.
+We think suppliers like Dropbox, Box, Egnyte, Druva, Nasuni, Panzura, Syncplicity by Axway and others like Avere are increasingly colliding as cloud-based, file management companies; their spread of capabilities is converging.
 It’s NAS Jim, but not as we know it. ®